-Test papers and ribbons may be collected from the broadcast box 30 minutes after the placings have been written on the scoreboard.
+Test papers and ribbons may be collected from the spectator shed 30 minutes after the placings have been written on the scoreboard.

-The order of classes (program) will be placed on the whiteboard at the gate of each Hacking ring.
+The order of classes (program) will be placed on the whiteboard at the gate of each Hack Ring.
 Gate stewards will call each class to enter the ring in order of the program.

-Refer to the Layout of the Common (map) for the location of each Hacking ring.
+Refer to the aerial map for the location of each Hack Ring.

-Ring 4: 9:30am – Beginner Riders in K – 2 and all Riders on the Lead
+Ring 1: 9:30am – All Beginner Riders and All Led Riders

-Theme – the letter ‘A’ for all Primary Riders only.
+Theme – the letter ‘L’ (L for Lockdown) for all Primary Riders only.
 Riding helmets must be worn.